catumin/UniCenta/README.md

 Build instructions:

-1. Netbeans specific packages are used, so either use Netbeans or find a to add the Netbeans packages to this project
+1. Netbeans specific packages are used, so either use Netbeans or find a way to add the Netbeans packages to this project

 2. Within Netbeans, add the Kotlin plugin